Chris Bearchell: Activism

 Bearchell was involved in organizing for multiple causes in Toronto between 1975 and 1995.
 Her causes included gay liberation, lesbian rights, sex workers' rights, privacy rights, opposition to censorship, AIDS advocacy, and abortion rights.
 Bearchell was also a member of the League for Socialist Action, a Trotskyist organization.

 Gay liberation

-Chris Bearchell was a towering figure in the Gay Liberation movement in Canada.
+Bearchell was a towering figure in the Gay Liberation movement in Canada.
 She spoke about their goals, saying "Discrimination became a reality as gay people emerged from the closet in larger numbers.
 We wanted to organize people in opposition to that discrimination, in part to bring them out in even greater numbers, knowing that that was a necessary precondition for the creation of a gay community and a gay political movement."

+Bearchell first became involved in activism in Toronto by organizing the lesbian workshop of the Ontario Federation of Student Women Conference in 1974, and shortly afterward joined the Coalition for Lesbian and Gay Rights of Ontario (CLRGO), then called the Coalition for Gay Rights in Ontario, as well as the Gay Alliance Toward Equality (GATE).
+She served on the executive committee of GATE and in February 1975, was chosen as the chairperson of the Committee to Defend John Damien, a gay jockey who had been fired by the Ontario Racing Commission.

+She was briefly involved with the media-focused Gay Offensive Collective and helped produce the public access television show, This Show May Be Offensive to Heterosexuals, with Heather Ramsay, Michael Riordon, Fiona Rattray, Lorna Weir, David Marriage, and Richard Sutton.
+The show consisted primarily of humorous satirical segments, and ran from September 21, 1978 to early 1979 on Rogers Cable.

+Bearchell was also an early member of the Lesbian Organization of Toronto (LOOT).

 Coalition for Lesbian and Gay Rights of Ontario

 In the year 1975, Chris Bearchell co-founded the Coalition for Lesbian and Gay Rights of Ontario.
 She helped prepare "The Ontario Human Rights Omission" and the brief was presented to the Ontario MPPs which included detailed incidents in discrimination for housing and employment against gays and lesbians.